uboslinux/ubos-docs/sphinx/developers/install-arch.rst

            #   pacman -S btrfs-progs

-      * You also need a boot loader and sudo:
+      * You also need a boot loader, sudo and an editor such as vim:

         .. code-block:: none

-           #   pacman -S grub sudo
+           #   pacman -S grub sudo vim

+        If asked, choose to install from the ``core`` repository.

       * If you are on VirtualBox, also install the VirtualBox client tools:

         .. code-block:: none

-           #   pacman -S virtualbox-guest-modules-arch virtualbox-guest-utils
+           #   pacman -S virtualbox-guest-utils

+        If asked, choose to install from the ``core`` repository.

       * Create a Ramdisk: